MrAhile/K8s-CKA/5-Storage/static-pv.md

       claimName: pvc
 ```

-Creation of the pod
+Creation of the Pod

 ```
 k apply -f www.yaml
 ```

-This pod is scheduled on worker1, the node linked to the PersisentVolume
+This Pod is scheduled on worker1, the node associated to the PersistentVolume

 ```
 k get po -o wide